 Phil Mendelson has been serving his constituents as Councilmember since 1998.

-Phil believes government should be an honest, efficient deliverer of services that the District should help those least able to help themselves to develop the skills to become self-sufficient and end the cycle of poverty, and that government must do this without increasing the tax burdens already shouldered by our middle and upper income residents.
-The District, as the nation’s capital, should be a model of service delivery -- in public education, public safety, and public health.
+Phil believes that government should be an honest, efficient deliverer of services, and that the District should help those least able to help themselves to develop the skills to become self-sufficient and end the cycle of poverty.
+Phil also believes that government must accomplish this without increasing the tax burdens already shouldered by our middle-income residents.
+Throughout his years of public service, Phil has maintained that the District, as the nation’s capital, should be a model of service delivery in public education, public safety, and public health.

-Phil came to Washington from Cleveland, Ohio in 1970 to obtain a Bachelor’s degree in political science from The American University.
+Phil came to the District from Cleveland, Ohio in 1970 to obtain a Bachelor’s Degree in Political Science from American University.
 He grew up in a family dedicated to public service.
 His mother was a national crusader for nursing home reform.
-His grandmother had been president of the Michigan State League of Women Voters, was appointed by President Roosevelt to the federal Office of Price Administration, and was a founder of the Grand Rapids Urban League.
+His grandmother, who had been President of the Michigan State League of Women Voters, was appointed by President Roosevelt to the Federal Office of Price Administration, and was a founder of the Grand Rapids Urban League.

-Phil has an adorable daughter, Adelaide, who attends DC Public Schools.
-He lives in Northwest DC.
+Phil has a daughter, Adelaide, who recently graduated from DC Public Schools.
+He lives in Southeast DC.